SCMA & CMHA Presentations

 C104a – Concrete Masonry Overview: Products, Applications, Design, and Construction Considerations (1 hr LU/HSW)

 This presentation covers a basic overview of concrete masonry systems and materials; including how concrete masonry units are manufactured, masonry terminology, masonry mortars, masonry grouts, and construction practices and requirements.
 This program is best suited for those with little to no background in concrete masonry systems or materials; or for those desiring a refresher course in concrete masonry.
-The information presented here is built upon in more advanced topics covered in other programs by NCMA.
+The information presented here is built upon in more advanced topics covered in other programs by CMHA.